With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreKemmerer Village is a mental health treatment center in Assumption, Illinois, located at 941 North 2500 East Road, part of the 62510 zip code.
 Kemmerer Village provides residential treatment.
-Kemmerer Village also offers behavior modification, trauma therapy and activity therapy to children / adolescents.
+Kemmerer Village also offers individual psychotherapy, activity therapy and group therapy to children / adolescents.
 Kemmerer Village supports children/adolescents with serious emotional disturbance.
-Kemmerer Village also provides education services, psychosocial rehabilitation services and case management.
+Kemmerer Village also provides psychosocial rehabilitation services, case management and education services.

 Learn MoreCommunity Resource Center is a mental health clinic in Salem, IL, located at 315 Westgate Avenue, in the 62881 zip code.
 Community Resource Center provides outpatient treatment.
-Community Resource Center offers couples/family therapy, integrated dual diagnosis disorder treatment and trauma therapy to seniors 65 or older, adults and young adults.
+Community Resource Center offers integrated dual diagnosis disorder treatment, couples/family therapy and dialectical behavior therapy to children / adolescents, seniors 65 or older and adults.
 Community Resource Center also supports people with trauma and people requiring dual diagnosis treatment.
-More services at Community Resource Center include suicide prevention services, court-ordered outpatient treatment and supported employment.
+More services at Community Resource Center include case management, court-ordered outpatient treatment and supported employment.

 Learn MoreHuman Resources Center Of Edgar And Clark Counties/forsythe Center is a mental health center in Marshall, Illinois, located at 406 South 2nd Street, 62441 zip code.
 Human Resources Center Of Edgar And Clark Counties/forsythe Center provides outpatient treatment.
-Human Resources Center Of Edgar And Clark Counties/forsythe Center offers trauma therapy, dialectical behavior therapy and group therapy to young adults, adults and seniors 65 or older.
-More services available at Human Resources Center Of Edgar And Clark Counties/forsythe Center include legal advocacy, supported employment and case management.
+Human Resources Center Of Edgar And Clark Counties/forsythe Center offers dialectical behavior therapy, group therapy and couples/family therapy to adults, children / adolescents and seniors 65 or older.
+More services available at Human Resources Center Of Edgar And Clark Counties/forsythe Center include legal advocacy, case management and supported employment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.